Churchill County School District updates

 • Verizon subscribers will be receiving 15GB additional data to their plans.
 If you have not seen that reflected on your profile yet, you can call Verizon.

 • Charter is also offering internet to families with children that require it for school.
-Call 1-844-488-8395 for further information.
+Call 844-488-8395 for information.

 Although not ideal, there are options available for completing a variety of tasks offline with a Chromebook.
 View examples of how you can use a Chromebook for learning while using public WiFi for brief upload/download sessions at bit.ly/cboffline.